joeyklee/bc-climate-explorer/examples/create-new-module/README.md

 ### Example
 In the picture below you see the file names for the location module.

 ![example_folder_file_names](https://github.com/joeyklee/bc-climate-explorer/blob/master/examples/images/example_folder_file_names.png)

 # Roadmap for a new module (example)
 Say you want to create a new module called "**awesome**".
-To do so, just let the steps below guide you.
+To do so, just let the steps below guide you through the process.
 1. Create a new folder with a fitting name for the module in the project's [src/modules](../../src/modules) folder.
 For the example we call it "awesome"

 ![roadmap_1_new_folder.png](https://github.com/joeyklee/bc-climate-explorer/blob/master/examples/images/roadmap_1_new_folder.png)

 2. Create the files mentioned above with the following naming convention: